-Change is coming.
-One way or another.
-Better to be on the side of change where you are the change agent – helping to craft the direction of change – rather than being the agent when change is no longer an option.
+Change is coming – one way or another.
+I have always found it is better to be on the side of change where you are the change agent, helping to craft the direction of change, rather than trying to navigate change when it is no longer an option.
 Over time, if change is ignored, change will be thrust upon you.
 And, this is never welcomed change.

 When you do this you really please no one.
 Your time management isn’t under control.
 You are pulled in so many directions you do nothing effectively.
 Instead of leadership there is chaos.
 The loudest voices win and the silent ones you actually have a chance of leading somewhere disappear.
 And, you end up one very tired, skittish, ineffective pastor.

+This one breaks my heart every time I hear it.
 Many pastors tell me they started to have problems at home when the ministry received more focus than the family.
-Three times in the past month, I’ve talked with a pastor who walked away from ministry – for how long I don’t know – because they realized they were going to lose their family if they didn’t.
-Sadly, too many pastors stay until it’s too late to repair the damage.
+Almost every month, when I was pastoring in revitalization, I talked with a pastor who was walking away from ministry, because they realized they were going to lose their family if they didn’t.
+And, walking away isn’t always the worst thing. adly, too many pastors stay until it’s too late to repair the damage.
 Very sad.